NeuromancersIITBBS/VehicleTrackingSystem_React/README.md

 ![User Page Mobile](./ScreenShots/UserMobile.JPG "User Page in Mobile")

 All the active drivers are shown in the user-panel.
 The drivers who have communicated to the backend at least once in the last 30 minutes are considered active.
 On this page, the user can request for a BOV (Battery-Operated-Vehicle) by pressing the BOOK button.
 This action will prompt the user to fill the destination and pickup-point.
 Pickup-point can be a building or user's current location.
-In the latter case, the user needs to allow location access by the web-app.
+In the latter case, the user needs to allow location access to the web-app.

-After a successful book request, the user will receive a token from the backend, confirming the book request, and a marker corresponding to the user's destination (marker assignment is mentioned in the Legends page) will be placed near the pickup-point.
+After a successful book request, the user will receive a token from the backend, confirming the book request, and a marker corresponding to the user's destination (marker assignment is mentioned in the Legends page) will be placed **near** the pickup-point.
 The token is valid for 20 minutes, and it is stored in the local storage.
 So, this token is retained even after refreshing the page.
 When a token is available, BOOK button will be replaced by UNBOOK and GOTIN buttons.
 Pressing either of these buttons will remove the user from the map and delete the token.

-After 20 minutes, this token will be deleted from the local storage, and if the user is still online and the web-app is active, then the user's marker will be removed from the map.
+After 20 minutes, the token will be deleted from the local storage, and if the user is still online and the web-app is active, then the user's marker will be removed from the map.
 Otherwise, the backend will automatically remove the user marker from the map after 20-40 minutes of the book request.

 Areas of Improvement:
 1. Find a better approach to show multiple users waiting on the same pickup-point